It’s a question I get everyday. “Can I make money blogging?” Of course you can. Here I share the first steps you can take to make it happen!

 How exactly do bloggers make money?

-There are 4 main ways that bloggers make money: banner ads, affiliate sales, sponsored content, and product sales.
+There are 4 main ways that you can make money blogging: banner ads, affiliate sales, sponsored content, and product sales.

 I know plenty of bloggers who entirely feed their family through those little banner ads you see on their sites.
 So the next time you feel a little annoyed by an ad, try to remember that just by looking at that ad, you are helping someone feed their family.